Lenca

 The Lenca are an Indigenous people from present day southwest Honduras and eastern El Salvador in Central America.
 They historically spoke various dialects of the Lencan languages such as Chilanga, Putun (Potón), and Kotik, but today are mostly native speakers of Spanish.
-In Honduras, the Lenca are the largest tribal group, with an estimated population of more than 450,000.
+In Honduras, the Lenca are the largest indigenous group, with an estimated population of more than 450,000.